SuperGrobi/ShadowGraphs.jl/README.md

 - Edges
     - `:osm_id` (osm id of way which connects the start and end)
-    - `:geolinestring` (ArchGDAL Linestring with coordinates of the nodes in the Way connecting the start and end, in WSG84)
+    - `:edgegeom` (ArchGDAL Linestring with coordinates of the nodes in the Way connecting the start and end, in WSG84)
     - `:geomlength` (geometric length of street between start and end. (currently always 0, since I did not yet implement this...))

 Be aware, that helper edges and nodes do not have all of these properties.
 Before getting these props a check if they exist is in order.
 Else stuff breaks.
 Helper nodes and edges have the following `props`: